angular/angular/aio/content/guide/template-syntax.md

 <code-example path="property-binding/src/app/app.component.ts" region="pass-object" header="src/app.component.ts"></code-example>

-You just have to make sure, in this case, that you're supplying an object because that's the type of `item` and is what the nested component, `ListItemComponent`, expects.
+You just have to make sure, in this case, that you're supplying an array of objects because that's the type of `items` and is what the nested component, `ListItemComponent`, expects.

 In this example, `AppComponent` specifies a different `item` object (`currentItem`) and passes it to the nested `ListItemComponent`. `ListItemComponent` was able to use `currentItem` because it matches what an `Item` object is according to `item.ts`.
 The `item.ts` file is where